Why Don't We: Jonah Marais Roth Frantzich

 Jonah Marais (born June 16, 1998), the eldest member of the group, grew up in Stillwater, Minnesota.
-Before Why Don't We, Marais had a following on YouNow and released an album, When the Daylight's Gone, in 2016 and went on the 2014 DigiTour.
+Before Why Don't We, Marais had a following on YouNow, released an album, When the Daylight's Gone, in 2016, and went on the 2014 DigiTour.
 Alongside Seavey, Marais co-wrote "I Got You" for Twice in 2024.
-On June 7, 2024, Marais released two solo songs, "Twisted Lullaby" and "Heaven".
+On June 7, 2024, Marais released two solo songs: "Twisted Lullaby" and "Heaven".
 On June 28, 2024, Marais released a five-track mixtape titled The Jonah Marais Mixtape.
 On November 15, 2024, Marais released the song "Slow Motion", a collaboration with American record producer Ryan Lewis.
 As of 2025, he has released three EPs, with More Than Enough released on May 16, 2025.
+On January 5, 2026, Jonah announced his engagement to singer-songwriter Zia Victoria.

 Daniel James Seavey

 Daniel James Seavey (born April 2, 1999), born in Vancouver, Washington.
 He grew up in Portland, Oregon.
 He served as the main producer on the band's second album and can play over 20 instruments by ear.
 As a child, his father would take him to do street performances on the city's art walks.
 Seavey competed on season 14 of American Idol and finished in ninth place.
-He also has released multiple songs on his own including his newest singles "Bleed on Me", "Can We Pretend That We're Good?", "Runaway" and "I Tried".
+He has also released multiple songs on his own, including his newest singles "Bleed on Me", "Can We Pretend That We're Good?", "Runaway" and "I Tried".
 The songs were featured on his debut EP Dancing in the Dark, released August 11, 2023.
 Seavey released the single "The Older You Get" on May 9, 2024.
 The song is the first single from his debut album, "Second Wind".
 Seavey released the song "Other People" on August 30, 2024.
 On January 31, 2025, Seavey released "Second Wind", another track from his debut album Second Wind, which was released on March 7, 2025.